awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ### Example 3: Allow a user to use a specific SSM document to run commands on specific instances<a name="identity-based-policies-example-3"></a>

-The following example IAM policy allows a user to do the following\.
+The following example IAM policy allows a user to do the following:
-+ List Systems Manager documents and document versions\.
++ List Systems Manager documents \(SSM documents\) and document versions\.
 + View details about documents\.
 + Send a command using the document specified in the policy\.
-The name of the document is determined by this entry:
+The name of the document is determined by the following entry\.

   ```
   arn:aws:ssm:us-east-2:aws-account-ID:document/Systems-Manager-document-name
   ```
 + Send a command to three instances\.
-The instances are determined by the following entries in the second `Resource` section:
+The instances are determined by the following entries in the second `Resource` section\.

   ```
   "arn:aws:ec2:us-east-2:aws-account-ID:instance/i-02573cafcfEXAMPLE",